apache/flink/docs/content/docs/concepts/glossary.md

 such as a stateful redeploy/upgrade/rescaling.
 Savepoints are always complete and aligned and are optimized for operational flexibility.

+#### Scalar

+A scalar refers to a single value.
+This is in contrast to a set of values.

 #### Schema

+This refers to the organization or structure of data as a blueprint.

 #### Serialization

+This is the process of turning a data element in memory into a stream of bytes so that you can more efficiently store it on disk or send it over the network.

+Flink handles data types and serialization in a unique way, containing its own type descriptors, generic type extraction, and type serialization framework.

 #### Session Cluster